pablonavajas/tracksy/README.md

-## Create a new react app
+## Install All Dependencies for the app

-Run `npx create-react-app .` in the project folder.
+All the dependencies needed for this application are listed in the `package.json` file.
+So, run from the commandline the following command to install all of those automatically: `npm install`.

 ## Used dependencies in this project